Heritage Sheep Breeds

 Gulf Coast Sheep

-We have three primary breeds we raise at Tranquil Morning Farm.
+We have four breeds we work with at Tranquil Morning Farm.

-All three are on The Livestock Conservancy priority list.
+All are on The Livestock Conservancy priority list.

 Shetland Sheep